Unsolved Mysteries: Spike TV (2008–2010)

 According to Broadcasting & Cable, in 2007, HBO Distribution announced plans to bring back Unsolved Mysteries when the cable channel Lifetime's contract expired in 2008.
 The show featured a new set, a new logo, new music, and updates on old cases.
 In addition, actor Dennis Farina became the new host, as Stack had died five years earlier.
 The show debuted on Spike on October 13, 2008.

 This repackaged series run was criticized by fans for its presentation of past cases only, with no new case segments being produced.
 The existing segments were also edited to be shorter so the show could be expanded to present five cases in an hour rather than the four of the original series.
 Because the majority of the cases were now between 20 and 40 years old, the re-edited segments usually did not reference the years in which the events presented originally occurred.
 When updates for solved cases aired, Dennis Farina's voiceover would refer to cases "in a recent broadcast...", when the case may have already been solved during the show's original run or during the series' hiatus from 2002 onward.
 Unsolved Mysteries ended its run on Spike on April 27, 2010.

-As of November 24, 2020, Oxygen Network airs 12 episode marathons of this version on Tuesdays from Noon ET/11:00 AM CT.

 Netflix (2020–present)

 A 12-part reboot was announced by Deadline Hollywood on January 18, 2019.
 The series is being "refreshed" by Stranger Things executive producer Shawn Levy and his company 21 Laps Entertainment along with Cosgrove-Meurer Productions and Netflix.
 Cosgrove and Meurer are showrunners for the series, with Levy and Josh Barry being executive producers.
 Robert Wise is a co-executive producer, along with showrunner Dunn Meurer.
 Each episode focuses on a single mystery.
 Cosgrove stated that the reboot would be "pure documentary style" and would have no host or narrator; however, an image of longtime host Robert Stack can be seen in the title sequence for each episode as an homage to his impact on the show.
 The first six episodes of the new season became available to stream starting July 1, 2020.
 In August 2020, it was reported that 13.7% of subscribers had watched the series over its first month.
 On September 1, 2021, Netflix formally announced that it had ordered an additional season of the series set to launch in the summer of 2022.
-On September 6, 2022, Netflix announced a third volume of nine new episodes, billed as a "three-night event", would begin streaming October 18, October 25, November 1, 2022.
+On September 6, 2022, Netflix announced a third volume of nine new episodes, billed as a "three-night event", would begin streaming October 18, October 25, and November 1, 2022.
+Netflix announced in February 2024 that a fourth volume of episodes would air sometime that same year.
+On June 20, 2024, it was announced that the fourth volume would begin streaming on July 31, 2024.
+A fifth volume consisting of 4 episodes premiered in October 2024.